AdobeDocs/integrations-learn.en/help/integrations/tutorials/aem-genstudio-for-performance-marketing/overview.md

 </div>
 <!-- END CARDS HTML - DO NOT MODIFY BY HAND -->

-## Use cases
+## Integration in action

-Explore practical use cases that demonstrate how this integration enhances your workflows.
-From simplifying asset approval processes to creating and utilizing customized content variants, see how AEM Assets as a Cloud Service and GenStudio for Performance Marketing work together to power efficient and consistent performance marketing campaigns.
+Explore practical use cases designed for users with a foundational understanding of AEM Assets and GenStudio for Performance Marketing.
+These examples demonstrate how this integration enhances your workflows—simplifying asset approval processes, creating and utilizing customized content variants, and showcasing how AEM Assets as a Cloud Service and GenStudio for Performance Marketing work together to power efficient and consistent performance marketing campaigns.

 <!-- CARDS